Bug #2693

 SSLVerifyDepth 10

-#10 Updated by Rob Nahf almost 8 years ago
+#10 Updated by Rob Nahf over 8 years ago

 would configuring DataONE servers to trust Apple CAs solve the problem?
 (Assuming if you are using Safari, you will at least have one Apple-signed certificate?

-#11 Updated by Robert Waltz almost 8 years ago
+#11 Updated by Robert Waltz over 8 years ago

-#12 Updated by Chris Jones over 7 years ago
+#12 Updated by Chris Jones about 8 years ago

 So, while the fixes described in #note-6 and #note-7 above helped, it also introduced an unwanted side effect for POSTing to the server.
 With that configuration, the entire body of the POST is forced to be buffered on the server during the SSL renegotiation phase.
 The default @SSLRenegBufferSize@ is 128K, so for uploads of files of any size above 128K (most!) will cause the renegotiation to fail since it can't buffer the file.
 We increased that size to 100MB, but obviously it doesn't scale - GB range files will fail, or if you keep increasing the buffer size, you'll just run out of RAM, particularly in concurrent connection scenarios.